mctipper/afl-parity/README.md

 DFS search of AFL season to determine the when the first [hamiltonian cycle](https://en.wikipedia.org/wiki/Hamiltonian_path) occured each season (if at all).
 Makes use of [Squiggle's](https://api.squiggle.com.au/#section_bots) wonderful API to get data, many thanks Squiggle for provide such a neat service.

+Purposefully built with Python rather than Go or C++ to highlight how conditional efficiencies, early-exit strategies, and understanding of desired outcomes all provide true value when trying to optimise solutions rather than relying on raw power.

 This is just a little fun project to apply DFS and play around with graph structures.
 What fun.

 ## Output